-Under California law, if you are arrested for driving under the influence and your speed exceeds the posted limit by:
+Under California law, if you are arrested for driving under the influence and your speed exceeds the posted limit an enhancement is triggered if:

 In a DUI case involving speeding, the speed enhancement is not a mandatory charge.
 In cases involving this sentencing enhancement, the prosecutor must prove that a person was speeding while intoxicated and that the person did this while knowing that it was probable that they could cause injury to someone.